 Data Science for Psychologists

-The book provides an introduction to data science that is tailored to the needs of psychologists, but is also suitable for students of the humanities and other biological or social sciences.
-This audience typically has some elementary knowledge of statistics, but rarely an idea how the data got into a shape that allows for statistical testing.
-By using various data types and working with many different examples, we teach tools for transforming, summarizing, and visualizing data.
-By keeping our eyes open for the perils and pitfalls of misleading representations, the book fosters fundamental skills of data literacy and cultivates reproducible research practices that enable and precede any practical use of statistics.
+This book provides an introduction to data science that is tailored to the needs of students in psychology, but is also suitable for students of the humanities and other biological or social sciences.
+This audience typically has a basic familiarity with statistics, but rarely an idea how data is prepared for statistical testing.
+By working with a variety of data types and many examples, this text teaches strategies and tools for reshaping, summarizing, and visualizing data.
+By keeping our eyes open for the perils of misleading representations, the book fosters fundamental skills of data literacy and cultivates reproducible research practices that enable and precede any practical use of statistics.